Not Gate

 not_1 = not 1

-Note: line comments in Sim starts with
+-- not_1 is now 0Note: line comments in Sim starts with

-.
-Multi-line comments starts with{-
+--.
+Multi-line comments starts with{-and ends with-}.

-In Sim, to make function calls cleaner, we do not use parentheses around arguments.
+not_0 = not(0)In Sim, to make function calls cleaner, we do not use parentheses around arguments.
 In addition, we use space instead of comma to separate arguments:

-nand a a
+nand a ainstead of

-gate is a built-in circuit provided by Sim.
-It's the most fundamental logic gate and we can build all other gates and circuits from the nand
+nand(a, a)Now you may also wonder where is nand defined.
+The answer is that unlike the not gate which is defined by the user, nand gate is a built-in circuit provided by Sim.
+It's the most fundamental logic gate and we can build all other gates and circuits from the nand gate.

 Last updated